overnet/ai-docs-search/README.md

   - XML files (.xml)
   - PDF files (.pdf)

-- **Semantic Search**: Find documents based on meaning, not just keywords
+- **AI-Powered Semantic Search**: Find documents based on meaning and context using advanced AI models, not just keywords
-- **Vector Similarity Search**: Uses Python-based similarity calculation for accurate results
+- **Machine Learning Vector Search**: Uses AI-generated embeddings and Python-based similarity calculation for intelligent results
+- **Natural Language Understanding**: AI processes your queries to understand intent and context
 - **Progress Tracking**: Visual progress bars for document processing
 - **Docker Support**: Easy deployment using Docker

 ## How It Works

-1. **Document Processing**:
+1. **AI-Powered Document Processing**:
    - Scans your specified folder for supported files
    - Extracts text content from each file
-   - Breaks content into meaningful sentences
+   - Breaks content into meaningful sentences using AI-powered text processing
-   - Generates embeddings using the all-MiniLM-L6-v2 model
+   - Generates high-dimensional vector embeddings using the all-MiniLM-L6-v2 AI model
-   - Stores results in a SQLite database
+   - Stores AI-generated embeddings in a SQLite database

-2. **Search**:
+2. **Intelligent AI Search**:
    - Takes your natural language query
-   - Converts it to the same embedding space
+   - Uses AI to convert it to the same high-dimensional embedding space
-   - Finds semantically similar content
+   - Employs machine learning algorithms to find semantically similar content
-   - Returns relevant files and matching sentences
+   - Returns AI-ranked relevant files and matching sentences based on semantic similarity

 ## Technologies Used